KEYT-TV: Later developments

 In September 1998, KEYT-TV owner Smith Broadcasting purchased radio station KTMS (1250 AM) for $1.6 million and launched an all-news format with new call letters KEYT to match those of its new TV sister.
 "KEYT 1250" featured news reports from the Associated Press and simulcasts of KEYT-TV newscasts.
 (The previous news/talk format and call letters of KTMS moved to 990 AM upon the sale to Smith.)
 The radio operation was a financial drain on Smith Broadcasting from the beginning, losing $1 million over five years, and the station was sold to Lazer Broadcasting in October 2003.

 Between March and September 2007, as the station transitioned to a high definition signal, KEYT-HD was initially unavailable to cable subscribers in the Central Coast due to a carriage dispute with the local cable companies.
 KEYT eventually reached an agreement with Cox Communications in Santa Barbara, Comcast in Santa Maria, and Charter Cable in San Luis Obispo to carry its HDTV signal.
 In 2012, Time Warner Cable in Ventura County began carrying the HDTV signal.

 On September 7, 2012, News-Press & Gazette Company announced that it had entered into an agreement to purchase KEYT-TV from Smith Media for $14.3 million.
 The transaction was approved by the FCC on November 6 and was completed on November 19, 2012.
 Smith Media had owned KEYT since 1987.

 On January 28, 2013, KEYT retired the longtime KEY News branding and, with the new owner's purchase, rebranded as NewsChannel 3.
 The branding is similar to that of Palm Springs sister station KESQ-TV.
 KEYT's newscasts and site now include a graphics package that is similar to all NPG stations and is operated by Internet Broadcasting.

 On April 1, 2013, KEYT began broadcasting its news in high definition.
-Until that point, KEYT aired network and syndicated programming in HD but the newscasts were still in standard definition.
+Up to that point, KEYT aired network and syndicated programming in HD but the newscasts were still in standard definition.